Which city is cheaper, Porto or Helsinki?

 The autumn brings many poeple to Helsinki as well as Porto.
 Most visitors come to Helsinki for the shopping scene and the natural beauty of the area during these months.
 Additionally, the autumn months attract visitors to Porto because of the city's sights and attractions, the shopping scene, and the natural beauty of the area.

 Helsinki is much colder than Porto in the autumn.
-The temperature in Helsinki is usually 6°C (42°F) in October, and Porto stays around 17°C (62°F).
+The daily temperature in Helsinki averages around 6°C (42°F) in October, and Porto fluctuates around 17°C (62°F).

 In the autumn, Helsinki often gets less sunshine than Porto.
 Helsinki gets 90 hours of sunny skies this time of year, while Porto receives 184 hours of full sun.